Py-Ryan/ftg-rewrite/README.md

         - Added cog info command to `meta` invoked with `<prefix> info cog <cog_name>`
         - Implmented custom context with a reply method to emulate d.js `user.reply`.
         - Fix semver minor versions

+    0.5.1:
+        - Reinforced reliability of commands that interact with external APIs.